 World War I would overshadow most of Wilson’s legacy.
 He was “too proud to fight,” but eventually committed the US to the side of the Allies.
 Although many take that decision as a given, after war broke out much of the US was divided on which side deserved support.
 Even in Wilson’s cabinet, Britain was creating as many problems for US trade as Germany.
 Britain had an extensive list of what they considered contraband and did there best to limit any products getting into Germany through neutral ports.
 Furthermore, with cotton being declared contraband the US stood to lose a substantial amount of trade.
 Britain was a threat to freedom of the seas and free trade to neutrals.

 O’Toole writes a detailed biography of Wilson and the world that he lived and governed in.
-It is not an apology for his failures or flaws, which are obvious today.
+It is not an apology for his failures or flaws, which are apparent today.
 It shows how a person was shaped by the world around him and how that became the stage he performed on.
 Idealism carries with it much hubris.
 The lack of compromise creates stress and a feeling of standing against the world.
 Wilson’s role in history and foreign policy still remains large despite his flaws and failures.
 In many ways he was ahead of his time; in many other ways, he was trapped in the past.
 An outstanding biography.